angel-dart/angel/README.md

 *TODO: Documentation*

 A `Service` class that caches data from one service, storing it in another.
-An imaginable use case is storing results from MongoDB or another database in Redis.
+An imaginable use case is storing results from MongoDB or another database in MemcacheD/Redis.

+## `Cache`
+*TODO: Documentation*